rebelsky/sams-assorted-musings-reflections/cnix-libraries.md

     $ cc -g -Wall   -c -o mathlib-gcd.o mathlib-gcd.c
     $ cc -o gcd gcd.o mathlib-gcd.o

 But once we end up with a lot of files for our utility functions, that's going to make our instructions much more complicated.
+For example, once we've written our own procedure to [parse integers](parsing-integers), we'll want to include that, too.
 In addition, other folks who want to use the utilities are likely to want to be able to remember just one file name, rather than each of the component pieces.

 Fortunately, the C ecosystem [3] permits you to combine lots of object code into a single file, which is typically referred to as a "library".